{content}

 There are several different schemes available to help parents and carers pay their childcare costs, depending on their individual family circumstances.

-Visit the Childcare Choices website for information on:
+Visit the Best Start in Life website for information on:

-• 15 hours free childcare for two year olds
+• 15 hours free childcare for eligible two year olds

-• 15 hours free childcare for three and four year olds
+• 15 hours free childcare for all three and four year olds

 You will also find a handy calculator to help you work out which scheme will benefit you the most.